 Users also have the opportunity to sign up for emails and text updates regarding current mortgage rates.
 Knowing exactly when these rates are offered is critical for not missing out on important deadlines.

 Lastly, there are plenty of lending calculators available dealing with refinancing, mortgages, and home affordability.
 Each calculator simply requires some financial and personal information.
 For those who are interested in the available rates shown, they can follow up by chatting with someone on the phone or via their computer.

 Where Quicken Loans really shines is with their access to lending experts in each category.
-These professionals are available every day, and can provide assistance no matter how difficult or confusing the question might seem.
+These professionals are available every day, no matter how difficult or confusing your question might seem.